mulcmu/Marlin_2.1.x/QQSP/README.md

   **Note**: After choosing your binary, remove the "SCWTPULR-" header or rename the file to "Robin_mini.bin" for QQS, place it on your SD card, insert your SD card into the printer and power on your printer.

+**ADD:** Pack firmwares for BTT-TFT35/70 mode landscape and portrait.

   **Caption:**